softmohamedali/Flutter_car_renting/README.md

 A new Flutter project.

-# cima-movie
+# moali car
 ## features
 - Authentication (Log in ,Register)
-- show Products
+- show cars
 - search
 - save in favorits
 - log out
-- add Product only for admin from the app by particular email
-- add to payment and chose quantity  and size
+- add your cars to sell it
-- modify quantity and delete it
-- chose yor location to deliver it by google map and set base information
--
+- notification

 ## Technology i used it
+- sqflite
+- firebase firestore
-- room db
+- firebase dataStorage
-- retrofit
+- firebase Auth
-- Navigation component
+- Navigation
-- Live Data
+- getx
-- Dependency injection (hilt degger)
+- Dependency injection (binding)
-- Coroutine
+- async await
-- databinding , viewbinding

 <br/>

 ## Log in 🌴🌴